numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 The Azure platform offers a variety of different GPU instances with different types and numbers of GPU available.
-In this tutorial we have used the "Standard\_NC6s\_v2" VM type with a single NVidia P100, however we could also run this training on a K80 or V100 equipped VM or a VM with multiple GPUs.
+In this tutorial we have used the "Standard\_NC6s\_v2" VM type with a single NVidia P100, however we could also run this training on a V100 equipped VM or a VM with multiple GPUs.
 To do this we would simply change the requested VM size when calling `az vm create`.
-For example, for slightly lower cost than the Standard\_NC6s\_v2, we could use a Standard\_NC12 instance which is equipped with 2 K80 GPUs.
+For example, for faster result at higher cost than the Standard\_NC6s\_v2, we could use a Standard\_NC12s\_v2 instance which is equipped with 2 P100 GPUs.
 Then to take advantage of both GPUs when training pass a value of 2 to `--nproc-per-node` when launching the training.

 ## NAG Cloud Computing Solutions